qwool/koghi/README.md

 # koghi - a silly fast fetch in go

 yo just look at this
-FIVE ms under linux?? it's literally the same time as if you were to run ls. its not even funny at this poimt
+FIVE ms under linux?? it's literally the same time as if you were to run `ls`. it's not even funny at this point

 and it works on mac too!!
 ![5ms](repo/linux.png)
-> dasd aa desd
-> asdfasdfasf
-> bambam
-> asdfasdf
-> edad balsl
-> AAAAAAAAA
-> ababababa
-> asdfasdf

 ## how to use
 requirements: ``go 1.21``